 Currently, there are no methods routinely by specialists that can spot the majority of the fundamental warnings for a future heart attack.

 For this study, scientists primarily used fat biopsies from 167 people undergoing cardiac surgery.
-They then analyzed the expression of genes related with inflammation, scarring, and new blood vessel formation, and matched these to the CCTA scan images to figure out which highlights best demonstrate changes to the fat encompassing the heart vessels, called perivascular fat.
+They then analyzed the expression of genes related to inflammation, scarring, and new blood vessel formation and matched these to the CCTA scan images to figure out which highlights best demonstrate changes to the fat encompassing the heart vessels, called perivascular fat.

 Utilizing AI, they built up the FRP fingerprint that captures the level of risk.
 The more heart scans that are included, the more exact the forecasts will become.

 Testing the FRP on 1,575 people in the SCOT-HEART trial, scientists found that the FRP had a striking value in predicting heart attacks.
-What’s more, the technology is expected to enable a greater number of people to avoid a heart attack, and plan to roll it out to health care professionals in the next year, with the hope that it will be included in routine NHS practice alongside CCTA scans in the next two years.
+What’s more, the technology is expected to enable a greater number of people to avoid a heart attack and we plan to roll it out to healthcare professionals in the next year, with the hope that it will be included in routine NHS practice alongside CCTA scans in the next two years.

 “By harnessing the power of AI, we’ve developed a fingerprint to find ‘bad’ characteristics around people’s arteries.
 This has huge potential to detect the early signs of disease, and to be able to take all preventative steps before a heart attack strikes, ultimately saving lives.”